 For an acquisition of assets, an acquisition of control is considered to occur when all or substantially all of the assets used in carrying on a Canadian business are acquired.

-Other rules for the acquisition of control apply in the case of acquisitions of interests in partnerships, trusts, etc.
+Other rules for the acquisition of control apply in the case of acquisitions of interests in partnerships, trusts and so on.

-- direct acquisitions of a Canadian business require approval only if the aggregate book value of the assets of the entity carrying on the Canadian business and all other entities in Canada control of which is being directly or indirectly acquired in the transaction is equal to or greater than C$344 million (2013 threshold; the 2014 threshold is expected to be C$354 million); and
+- direct acquisitions of a Canadian business require approval only if the aggregate book value of the assets of the entity carrying on the Canadian business and all other entities in Canada control of which is being directly or indirectly acquired in the transaction is equal to or greater than C$369 million (2015 threshold); and

 - indirect acquisitions (eg, an acquisition of a foreign corporation that controls a Canadian corporation carrying on the Canadian business) are not subject to the approval requirement.

 Analogous rules apply in the case of asset purchase transactions.
 The review threshold is revised annually based on changes to the domestic GDP.